top of page

 Image Courtesy of Long Beach Restaurant website

-As you approach the restaurant, you can't help but be captivated by the vibrant alfresco dining area.
-The inviting ambiance and the gentle rustling of the river set the stage for an unforgettable culinary adventure.
+As you approach the restaurant, you'll notice alfresco dining along the river is the way to go.
+The inviting ambiance and the gentle rustling of the river set the stage.

-Step inside, and you'll find yourself face-to-face with tanks filled with live seafood.
-Long Beach Seafood takes great pride in its ability to serve premium live seafood, making sure that every bite you take is bursting with freshness and flavour.
+Step inside, and you'll find tanks filled with fish swimming, crabs walking and lobsters climbing over each other.
+Long Beach Seafood takes great pride in its ability to serve premium live seafood.

-The menu at Long Beach Seafood is a seafood lover's dream come true.
-From plump and succulent oysters, to lobsters fit for royalty, and razor clams that tingle your taste buds, every dish is a masterpiece.
+The menu is a seafood lover's dream.
+Plump and succulent oysters, lobsters fit for royalty, humungous king crabs that'll impress the in-laws, every dish is a masterpiece.

-The star of the show is the legendary black pepper crab.
-Since day one, Long Beach Seafood has made a name for itself with this signature dish.
+The star of the show is the legendary black pepper crab, their signature dish from day dot.

 Contrary to popular belief, the Singapore chilli crab isn't the locals' top choice.
 Instead, the real connoisseurs of crab opt for the robust flavours of the black pepper crab.